-- Your web analytics provider like Google Analytics.
-Google Analytics mostly provide benchmarking, audience, behavioural and sales/conversion data
+- Your web analytics provider for Google Analytics.
+Google Analytics mostly provide benchmarking, audience, behavioral and sales/conversion data

-- Google Webmaster Tools to understand the overall sites health and visibility from a search perspective
+- Google Webmaster Tools to understand the health and visibility of the overall site from a search perspective

-- A client questionnaire for capturing key information in a archived and easily referenced resource
+- A client questionnaire for capturing key information in an archived and easily referenced resource

 - Past campaign performance data across all channels